Div99/OcamTex/README.md

 Dashes signify items within a list.

 Lists are nestable.
-The entries must be tabbed from the left.
+The entries must be hard tabbed.
 The number of tabs indicates what list an entry should appear in.

 ```
 |list -> (a), (1), (i), (A), (I)